Electrical Safety Testing

 We provide electrical safety testing to harmonised European standards to allow manufacturers to demonstrate compliance to the European Low Voltage Directive (LVD), 2014/35/EU for CE marking, as well as providing them with the confidence to place their products on the market knowing that their products are safe to use.

-We have been offering electrical safety assessments and compliance testing to International (IEC), European (EN) and National (BS) standards for over 15 years and in addition to CE marking can help you access global markets access through the CB Scheme.
-We have extensive test facilities including two UKAS accredited test laboratories in Castleford near Leeds and in Grangemouth.
+We have been offering electrical safety assessments and compliance testing to International (IEC), European (EN) and other national standards for over 15 years and in addition to CE marking can help you access global markets access through the CB Scheme.
+We have extensive test facilities including three UKAS accredited test laboratories in Castleford near Leeds, Grangemouth in Scotland and London.

 Please refer to our UKAS schedule for details of specific standards that we are accredited to.
 In agreement with UKAS we operate a Flexible Schedule of Accreditation which makes it possible for us to add some standards directly to our UKAS schedule.
 If the standard you require testing to is not currently on our UKAS schedule, please contact us so that we can assess your requirements.